January 1, 2007

 AWA believes the Bighorn should continue to provide opportunities for hiking, equestrian use, angling, hunting, and camping.

-The provincial government releases recommendations made by the North Saskatchewan Regional Plan Council in 2014.
+In March, the provincial government releases recommendations made by the North Saskatchewan Regional Plan Council in 2014.
 AWA provides a submission to the government, stating that the NSRAC recommendations fall short of the protection that is needed for the Bighorn Wildland and must include, at minimum, those areas promised for protection by the Alberta government since 1986.

-In the Kiska/Wilson PLUZ and remaining public lands, AWA noted our support for the establishment of Public Land Use Zones and undertaking sub regional planning initiatives to establish legislative limits on land uses including industrial activity and motorized recreation, while recognizing and protecting critical bull trout spawning areas and other key conservation values.
+In the Kiska/Wilson PLUZ and remaining public lands, AWA notes support for the establishment of Public Land Use Zones and undertaking sub regional planning initiatives to establish legislative limits on land uses including industrial activity and motorized recreation, while recognizing and protecting critical bull trout spawning areas and other key conservation values.